Advocacy

 What We Do

-Since its establishment in 1983, NAVA has been a highly effective advocate and expert policy adviser to key decision makers on behalf of Australian visual arts and artists.
-It acts as the public voice of the sector and has led many successful campaigns which have secured important rights for artists and improved conditions for the visual arts generally.
+Since its establishment in 1983, NAVA has been a highly effective advocate and policy adviser for the visual arts, craft and design sector and its artists.
+It has led numerous successful campaigns which have secured important rights for artists.

 NAVA's advocacy successes have included securing substantial increases in funding through the Visual Arts and Craft Strategy (VACS); Artists Moral Rights and the Artists Resale Royalty Legislation; establishment of Viscopy (the visual arts copyright agency) and the Australian Design Alliance, securing a tax ruling that allows artists to claim their art business expenses against all forms of income, a national arts curriculum in schools (in partnership with other members of the National Advocates for Arts Education), changes to the Sedition law to protect artists’ freedom of expression and many more.